• Skip to main content

 We had big food plans for this section, but unfortunately… we were way too full to follow through.
 (Next time for sure, everything here looked delicious!)

 In this land you can find a variety of meats, sweet treats, and drinks.
-Here’s a quick rundown of what you can expect (menus will be linked as they come available):
+Here's a quick rundown of what you can expect (I'll be linking to menus, marking which spots require reservations, and which offer dietary-friendly options as that info becomes available):

-- Hooligan’s Grog & Gruel – A small snack stand serving up Viking-inspired drinks and Mac & Cheese cones
+• Hooligan's Grog & Gruel (Snack Stand, Lunch & Dinner, Alcohol Available, Allergy Info Available): A small snack stand serving up some big snacks!
+Viking-inspired drinks and Mac & Cheese bread cones with unique toppings (PB & J anyone?)

-- Mead Hall – A large quick-service dining space with carved wood, long tables, and a menu of meat, fish, and mead, (of course)
+• Mead Hall (Sit-Down Quick Service, Alcohol Available, Online Menu Not Yet Available): A large quick-service dining space with carved wood, long tables, and a menu of meat, fish, and mead (of course!).
+Fit for a viking!

-- Spit Frye Grill – An outdoor quick service grill offering a hearty selection of meat, greens, and grains
+• Spit Frye Grill (Quick Service, Lunch & Dinner, Alcohol Available, Allergy Info Available): An outdoor quick service grill offering a hearty selection of meat, greens, and grains.

 We did hop into Mead Hall for a final snack and drink, mostly to soak in the space.
 The interior was cozy, with carved wooden beams, glowing chandeliers, and a warm Viking feast vibe.